masumrahmanatul/project_G-CLUB/README.md

 ## About

-G-CLUB helps manage gaming club/session operations, including member records and session tracking, through a simple desktop GUI.
-It was developed as a team project for the Software Engineering course.
+G-CLUB helps manage game zone operations, including member records and session tracking, through a simple desktop GUI.
+It was developed as a team project for the 'Object Oriented Programming 2' course.

 ## Features